 Twigs will be slender and typically will have ¼ inch buds on them.
 It has dark glossy green deciduous elliptical foliage.
-The leaves are serrate and have an opposite arrangement on the branches.
+The leaves are serrated and have an opposite arrangement on the branches.

-This shrubbery makes a wonderful food and cover for migrating birds.
-Also can become a good home to butterflies and/or moths.
+This shrubbery makes a beautiful food and covers for migrating birds.
+Also can become a good home for butterflies and moths.

-Perfect for all landscapes that can fit a medium to large sized shrub.
-Would make a wonderful hedge or border.
+Perfect for all landscapes that can fit a medium to primarily sized shrub.
+Would make an excellent hedge or border.
 Line your entrance walkway with them for a lovely formal walkway.
 Those participating in Naturalize landscaping will find this to be the best shrub option for their landscape.

 Will also look lovely as a stand-alone shrub in your landscape.